Loveboysubi/19AI547-Blockchain-for-Business/Ex_No_3_Supply Chain Transparency for Luxury Goods.md

 Teaches real-world supply chain use cases.

 # RESULT :
-Develop a smart contract that tracks the supply chain of luxury goods, ensuring authenticity is excutted successfully.
+Thus, To Develop a smart contract that tracks the supply chain of luxury goods, ensuring authenticity is excutted successfully.